 NLF: Boards must be aware that TX3C will include a statewide online application for parents applying for CCS.
 The application will be web-based and mobile-device friendly.
 The Child Care Availability Portal will be updated to directly link to the new statewide application and portal for CCS parents.

-NLF: Boards must remove local online CCS applications, including waiting list applications, on or before June 14, 2024.
-Boards should include language on their website notifying parents of the temporary unavailability of CCS applications.
+NLF: Boards must remove local online CCS applications, including waiting list applications, on or before August 23, 2024.
+Boards should include language on their websites notifying parents of the temporary unavailability of CCS applications.
 Boards should also include information regarding the pause/extension of eligibility redetermination periods.
+TWC may extend eligibility periods beyond the 13 months normally allowed (as defined in Section D-1005 of the CCS Guide).

-NLF: Boards must ensure that effective July 1, 2024, their websites and child care information for parents applying for CCS directs parents to the new TX3C website: https://childcare.twc.texas.gov/find
+NLF: Boards must ensure that effective September 1, 2024, their websites and child care information for parents applying for CCS directs parents to the new TX3C website: https://childcare.twc.texas.gov/find.

 NLF: Boards must be aware that the TX3C Parent Application process will include required parent notifications, available in the Parent Rights and Responsibilities, as well as the parent’s electronic acknowledgement/signature of these requirements.

-LF: Boards are encouraged to provide a link to the Parent Rights and Responsibilities on their website.
+LF: Boards are encouraged to provide a link to the Parent Rights and Responsibilities on their websites.
 Linking to this document locally will provide another access point for families to find the information for reference after they have completed the application and enrollment process.

 NLF: Boards must be aware that some customers may require assistance to complete the online statewide application.
 Boards must ensure that there are options available to assist customers who: